succinctlabs/optimism-specs/specs/protocol/holocene/predeploys.md

 ### FeeVault

-The following changes apply to each of the `BaseFeeVault`, the `L1FeeVault` the `SequencerFeeVault`, and the new `ConfigurableFeeVault`.
+The following changes apply to each of the `BaseFeeVault`, the `L1FeeVault`, and the `SequencerFeeVault`.

 #### Interface